iWinston/typeorm-plus/docs/example-with-express.md

 node src/app.js
 ```

-You should see "Application is up and running" message in console just right after you run the application.
+You should see "Application is up and running" message in your console just right after you run the application.

 You must compile your files each time you make a change.
-Alternatively you can setup watcher or install [ts-node package](http://github.com/ts-node/ts-node) to avoid manual compilation each time.
+Alternatively you can setup watcher or install [ts-node](http://github.com/ts-node/ts-node) to avoid manual compilation each time.

 ## Adding Express to the application

 Let's add Express to our application.
-First, let's install packages we need:
+First, let's install the packages we need:

 ```
 npm i express body-parser @types/express @types/body-parser --save
 ```

-* `express` is express engine itself.
+* `express` is the express engine itself.
 It allows us to create a web api
 * `body-parser` is used to setup how express would handle body sent by a client
 * `@types/express` is used to have a type information when using express
 * `@types/body-parser` is used to have a type information when using body parser